ember-learn/super-rentals-tutorial/src/chapters/14-provider-components.md

  });
 ```

 Great!
 In the process of adding this test, we'll notice that we also extracted our setup (`setProperties`) into the before hooks.
-We also added used the `fillIn` test helper in our newly-added test.
+We also used the `fillIn` test helper in our newly-added test.

 > Zoey says...
 >
-> This search fucntionality is not perfect.
+> This search functionality is not perfect.
 Ideally, it would also be case-insensitive and allow you to search by city, category, type, or description.
 If you're looking for a challenge, see if you can improve on our search!

 ```run:command hidden=true cwd=super-rentals
 yarn test